PTAB

 3. Grounds for Unpatentability

-• Prior Art Mapping: Petitioner argued that Cook discloses every limitation of the challenged claims.
-Specifically, Cook teaches a communications cable with multiple twisted pairs, a cross-shaped filler separating the pairs, and a surrounding multi-layer barrier tape.
-Petitioner asserted that Cook’s barrier tape comprises a conductive layer sandwiched between two dielectric layers.
-The petition further contended that Cook teaches both a continuous conductive material and a structure where the conductive material extends to the lateral edges of the dielectric layers, thus anticipating independent claims 1 and 18.
-The dependent claims were argued to be anticipated by Cook’s disclosure of features like a dielectric filler, helically twisted components, and a four-arm cross-shaped filler.
+- Prior Art Mapping: Petitioner argued that Cook discloses every limitation of the challenged claims.
+Specifically, Cook teaches a cable with multiple twisted-pairs of conductors, a cross-shaped filler separating the pairs, and a surrounding multi-layer barrier tape.
+Petitioner asserted that Cook’s barrier tape meets the "three-layer" limitation by disclosing an electrically conductive layer "sandwiched between multiple dielectric layers."
+Petitioner further contended that Cook teaches the conductive material can be "continuous" and shows in figures that it extends to the lateral edges of the dielectric layers, thereby anticipating independent claims 1 and 18.

 4. Arguments Regarding Discretionary Denial